carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 # Copy the input image and convolving function to the GPU and convolve using the power of the GPU

 This is part of a course on GPU programming, so let's use the GPU.
-We need to copy our data, the input image and the convolving function to the GPU first, so "deltas" and "gauss".
+Although there is a physical connection - i.e. a cable - between the CPU and the GPU, they do not share the same memory space.
+This means that an array created from e.g. an iPython shell using Numpy is physically loaded into the RAM of the CPU.
+It is not yet present in GPU memory, which means that we need to copy our data, the input image and the convolving function to the GPU first.
+We have "deltas" and "gauss" in the host's RAM now and we need to copy it using the CuPy library.

 ~~~python
 %import cupy as cp